mbruns13/project_1_spotify/README.md

 * Looking at the relationship between valance and energy of top songs
 * Looking at the relationship between danceability and energy of top songs
 * Looking at the relationship between tempo and danceability of global top songs
-* Looking at the relationship between duration of top songs by country
+* Looking at the relationship between duration of top songs and other audio features

 ## Datasets to Be Used:
 * Publicly available spotify top charts found at charts.spotify.com/home